sourdough-danish-pastries-recipe

 Weigh and stir together your starter, sugar, salt, cardamom, melted butter, egg and egg yolks, milk, and vanilla.
 Add in the flour and mix until most of the flour is absorbed and you have a shaggy dough.

-Form the dough into a ball and place in a lidded bowl.
-Prop the lid on so the dough doesn’t dry out and place it in a warm place to ferment for 5 hours.
+Form the dough into a ball and place in a large bowl.
+Prop the lid on so the dough or cover with plastic wrap so it doesn’t dry out.

 Step 2 – Make the Butter Block